-For a learner / beginner a light weight racket must be the most suitable because learning basic movements like swinging arms and wrists is most important.
+For a learner/beginner, a lightweight racquet must be the most suitable because learning basic movements like swinging arms and wrists is most important.

-At this stage the player must start understanding how to learn the strategies of power and control.
-A racket must be selected keeping his preferred strategy in mind.
+At this stage, the player must start understanding how to learn the strategies of power and control.
+A racquet must be selected keeping his preferred strategy in mind.

 - Expert/ Professional

-The pro understands what his playing style is and accordingly takes his pick from amongst the various styles of rackets.
+The pro understands what his playing style is and accordingly takes his pick from amongst the various styles of racquets.

 Racket Throat Shape